 - Australian citizen or permanent resident

-- Demonstrated evidence that the applicant is committed to the core values in NSW Public Schools; respect, fairness and democracy.
+- Commitment to the core values in NSW Public Schools; respect, fairness and democracy.

 A selection panel will review all scholarship applications and assess them against the selection criteria.
 The selection panel will include representatives of the Public Education Foundation, a representative from the funding partner and independent experts.
 After considering all applications, the selection panel will recommend the selected applicant for the approval of the Public Education Foundation’s Board.

-Applicants will be notified of the outcome via email.
+Applicants will be notified of the outcome in December 2022.
 If successful, the scholarship recipient’s school principal will also receive notification directly.

 Prior to starting your application, you should compile the following information ready to submit: